A few months ago we joined in to buy a family member a remote-control (R/C) airplane that he liked. This Icon A5

 As these problems became known, gyroplane configurations were changed to correct them.
 All modern gyro designs have horizontal stabilizers and seat the pilot high enough to closely match the thrust centerline and center of gravity.
 Also, since gyros are too heavy enough to qualify as ultralights, new users now must get training as they go through the flight instruction for a Sport Pilot license.
 This is a video of an hour-long lesson in flying gyros.

-Modern gyros have pre-rotators to get the rotor spinning at close to take-off speeds, but usually it takes a bit of a take-off roll plus this brief level flight to rev the rotor up.
+Modern gyros have pre-rotators to get the rotor spinning at close to take-off speeds, but usually it takes a bit of a take-off roll plus this brief level flight to rev the rotor up sufficiently.
 I have looked at a number of YouTube videos of gyros crashing upon take-off, and most of them are due to pilot error in this regard.
 (The comments posted on gyro and trike crash YouTube videos usually analyze exactly what went wrong).
 Hauling back on the stick at low rotor speeds will not generate more lift.
-These crashes look spectacular, with pieces of broken rotors flying in the air, but since they are from low altitudes and since the gyro landing gear and rotor mast form a sort of roll cage around the pilot, pilots do not seem to get hurt.
+These crashes look spectacular, with pieces of broken rotors flying in the air, but since they are from low altitudes and since the gyro landing gear and rotor mast form a sort of roll cage around the pilot, pilots ususally do not seem to get hurt in this sort of take-off crash.

 A good pilot in a first-class machine can get away with revving up the prerotator to the max, and leaping into the air with almost no take-off roll.
 That is illustrated with a turbocharged Vortex M912 in this video.
 That video also shows the gyro plopping down to land in a rough field with almost no landing roll.
 With a gyro you can haul back on the stick at the last minute, and let the stored energy in the rotor stop the forward motion and lower you to the ground.